 - Mammy Croton

 - Codiaeum croton mammy

 This broadleaf evergreen is a member of the family Euphorbiaceae (yoo-for-bee-AY-see-ee).

-Tropical croton plants are perennials, but in most USDA hardiness zones they must be kept as annuals or kept indoors during the winter months.
+Tropical croton plants are perennials, but in most USDA hardiness zones, they must be kept as annuals or indoors during winter.

 Codiaeum is a reasonably small genus containing about seventeen species of small evergreen trees and shrubs hailing from Northwestern Oceana and Southeast South East Asia.

 - Croton Mammy Plant Care Tips